phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (rand-nth xs)
 ```
-Returns a random item from the list `xs`.
+Returns a random item from xs.

 ## `range`